farkon00/binarian/README.md

   input b

   if a {
-    output a a
+    print a a
   }
   elif b {
-    output b b
+    print b b
   }
   else {
     input c
-    output c c
+    print c c
   }
   ```